spences10/scottspence.com/posts/2019/01/27/multiple-git-profiles/index.md

 ---

-Over the past couple of weeks now I have set up several development machines at work and have had to also use two git accounts, GitHib and Bitbucket.
+Over the past couple of weeks now I have set up several development machines at work and have had to also use two git accounts, GitHub and Bitbucket.

 To connect to both I use SSH as a preference, I have been using SSH in